relu/kubernetes-workshop/README.md

 Pods are the smallest deployable units in Kubernetes.
 A pod represents a single instance of a running process and can contain one or more containers that share networking and storage.
 In most cases, you'll run one container per pod.

-For this workshop, we'll use three example applications written in different languages.
+For this workshop, we'll use four example applications written in different languages.
 Each application is packaged as a **container image** (think of it as a ready-to-run package containing the application and everything it needs).

 - `ghcr.io/relu/example-app-python` - Python web application
 - `ghcr.io/relu/example-app-ruby` - Ruby web application
 - `ghcr.io/relu/example-app-go` - Go web application
+- `ghcr.io/relu/example-app-rust` - Rust web application

 The format `ghcr.io/relu/example-app-ruby` is a container image reference where:
 - `ghcr.io` is the registry (where the image is stored, like Docker Hub)